Magical Places in Manhattan

 1. Albertine

 This Upper East Side bookstore holds a collection of French & English literature containing more than 14,000 books from thirty countries.
-Its second level features children's books and a rare book section beneath a hand-painted ceiling of constellations, stars, and planets., which was designed after the music room at Villa Stuck in Munich, Germany.
+Its second level features children's books and a rare book section beneath a hand-painted ceiling of constellations, stars, and planets, which was designed after the music room at Museum Villa Stuck in Munich, Germany.
 Albertine hosts book club events, signings, and talks in partnership with the Cultural Services of the French Embassy.
 It's located within the historic Payne Whitney mansion, where a well-preserved Venetian Room in the lobby is open for viewing.
 The nearest subway station is 77th St on the 6 train.

 2. American Academy of Arts and Letters

 The American Academy of Arts and Letters is an honor society for the country’s leading artists and writers, selecting 300 members for life.
 Early members included Theodore Roosevelt, Edith Wharton, and Mark Twain.
-Their galleries, which hold rotating exhibitions of paintings and other works of art, are open to the public, as well as a recreation of Charles Ives's study.
-The galleries are between Friday and Sunday from noon to 6PM.
-While you're here, check out the Audubon Terrace, which connects to the Hispanic Society Museum & Library.
+Their galleries, which hold rotating exhibitions of paintings and other works of art, are open to the public, as well as a recreation of Charles Ives' study.
+The galleries are open between Friday and Sunday from noon to 6 PM.
+While you're here, explore the outdoor area (Audubon Terrace) and its rotating art displays.
 The Trinity Cemetery can be seen across the street through the gallery windows.
 The nearest subway station is the 157th St Station on the 1 line.

 Ring the doorbell of an unassuming building in East Harlem and enter a treasure trove that sells architectural ornaments and artifacts.
 There are countless rooms, each one hiding behind either a gray door or an unmarked black curtain.
-Vintage chandeliers, mirrors, windows, art, and other pieces of furniture and décor are tagged with a number that you can show an employee to inquire about pricing.
+Vintage chandeliers, mirrors, windows, art, and other pieces of furniture and decor are tagged with a number that you can show to an employee to inquire about pricing.
 It’s a haunting yet beautiful space to browse.
 Their website says the showroom is by appointment only, but if you happen to be in the area, don’t be afraid to walk in.
 The nearest subway station is Harlem-125th St on the 4/5/6 trains just around the block.

 Find inspiration at this neoclassical landmark along the Hudson River Greenway.
 Designed to be a resting place for pedestrians and bikers, the Point features views of the George Washington Bridge and New Jersey Palisades.
 To reach it requires a lengthy walk up and down the sloped streets of Washington Heights, then crossing over the 181st St footbridge (the only way to reach the Point), and walking one mile from there, but the journey is worth it.
 Note: Inspiration Point is blocked off the highway and not accessible to drivers, so you unfortunately can't cheat and take an Uber here.
 The nearest subway station is 190th St on the A train.